-The current utilisation of the plant is 12.75 M l /day.
+The current utilisation of the plant is 9.55 M l /day (Figure 16.32).
 The plant is approaching its capacity and will need to be upgraded.
-KCDM have appointed a PSP to upgrade the plant in phases to its maximum
+KCDM have appointed a PSP to upgrade the plant in phases to its maximum capacity of 80 M l /day.
+The first phase, which will take the capacity to 40 M l /day, is being designed and construction will likely be completed by 2025.

 The Goedertrouw Supply System has three bulk supply zones which includes Mthonjaneni, Kwahlokohloko and Eshowe.
-Mthonjaneni to the north is expected to have a population of 113 317 in 2050 with a total demand of 22.02 M l /day.
+Mthonjaneni to the north is expected to have a population of 113 317 in 2050 with a total demand of 22.02 Ml/day.
 The bulk infrastructure for this system is currently being completed in order to ensure that the 2050 water demand is met.